code-irisnk/clockjs/README.md

-﻿# clockjs
+﻿# Power clock

-A simple clock in JS, JQuery (but I mostly used document.getElementById()), Bootstrap and CSS.
+A simple clock in JS, JQuery (but mostly replaced by document.getElementById()), Bootstrap and CSS.

-index.html is my version of the clock.